SwiftKickMobile/SwiftAutoLayout/README.md

 // This should be clear based on method name, and their documentation will specify constraint count. let constraints = label.constrain(to: view).leadingTrailingTopBottom().constraints print(constraints.count) // 4

+// You can put constraints on their own lines thanks to functional chanining.
+Here we
+// dynamically activate a constraint later, as such its priority must be lower than `.required` let constraint = label.constrainSelf() .height(constant: 0, priority: .required - 1, activate: false) .constraints.last!

+constraint.isActive = true // smoosh!
 ```

 ### System Spacing